unipartdigital/workflows_engine/docs/source/primitives.rst

     {
         'details': [
-                {'label': 'label1', 'value': 'value1'},
-                {'label': 'label2', 'value': 'value2'}
+                '**label:** value'
             ],
         'submitted_value': '...',
         'submitted_key': '...',
     }

 where,
-'details': a list whose elements are rendered as a label and value, 'submitted_value': the value submitted upon selection of the option, 'submitted_key': a value to submit is taken from the context attribute corresponding to this key.
+'details': a list of Mark Down formatted strings 'submitted_value': the value submitted upon selection of the option, 'submitted_key': a value to submit is taken from the context attribute corresponding to this key.
 Note, 'submitted_value' and 'submitted_key' are mutually exclusive.